-- 44. Plaintiff has failed to state any claim upon which relief can be granted. - 45.
-Plaintiff lacks standing to assert his claims. - 46.
-Plaintiff is not the real party in interest. - 47.
-Plaintiff's claims may be barred in whole or in part by Wis.
-Stat. § 893.80.

-- 48. Plaintiff's claims do not have an adequate basis in law or in fact. - 49.
-Plaintiff's claims may be barred by the doctrines of estoppel and laches. - 50.
-Plaintiff's claims may be barred by the doctrines of claim preclusion and/or issue preclusion. - 51.
-Plaintiff's claim for an injunction may be barred because plaintiff can show no valid basis for an injunction, has no irreparable harm, and has suffered no damages. - 52.
-Plaintiff's has no colorable claim and his claims are moot because the defendants have authority to implement unilaterally the terms and conditions of the CBAs as personnel policies, and would do so, if the CBAs were to be found unenforceable; further, plaintiff has suffered no pecuniary loss and would not save any money in taxes even if he were successful. - 53.
+- 46. Plaintiff has failed to state any claim upon which relief can be granted. - 47.
+Plaintiff lacks standing to assert his claims. - 48.
+Plaintiff is not the real party in interest. - 49.
+Plaintiff's claims do not have an adequate basis in law or in fact. - 50.
+Plaintiff's claims may be barred by the doctrines of estoppel and laches. - 51.
+Plaintiff's claims may be barred by the doctrines of claim preclusion and/or issue preclusion. - 52.
+Plaintiff's claim for an injunction may be barred because plaintiff can show no valid basis for an injunction, has no irreparable harm, and has suffered no damages. - 53.
+Plaintiff's has no colorable claim and his claims are moot because the defendants have authority to implement unilaterally the terms and conditions of the CBAs as personnel policies, and would do so, if the CBAs were to be found unenforceable; further, plaintiff has suffered no pecuniary loss and would not save any money in taxes even if he were successful. - 54.
 Plaintiff's claims are barred by the trial court decision in Madison Teachers, Inc.v.
-Walker, which decision was in effect at the time of the entering of the CBAs and the actions of which plaintiff complains, and on which defendants reasonably relied. - 54.
-Plaintiff's counsel may be barred from bringing this suit because they provided legal advice to defendants through multiple letters without disclosing that they represented plaintiff, an allegedly adverse party. - 55.
-Defendants are entitled to qualified and good-faith immunity. - 56.
-The Board is not a proper party to this action. - 57.
-Defendants acted at all times in good faith based on the current state of the law. - 58.
+Walker, which decision was in effect at the time of the entering of the CBAs and the actions of which plaintiff complains, and on which defendants reasonably relied.

+- 55. Plaintiff's counsel may be barred from bringing this suit because they sent multiple letters to defendants and failed to disclose that they represented plaintiff, an allegedly adverse party. - 56.
+Defendants are entitled to qualified and good-faith immunity. - 57.
+The Board is not a proper party to this action. - 58.
+Defendants acted at all times in good faith based on the current state of the law. - 59.
 Plaintiff's claims violate the United States and Wisconsin Constitutions in that plaintiff seeks relief that would improperly impair existing contracts by holding defendants liable retroactively and applying a later court decision retroactively to void contracts that were lawful when entered.